New Jersey Bus Accident Lawyers

 How common are bus accidents in New Jersey?

 Bus accidents occur regularly throughout New Jersey due to the state’s dense population and heavy reliance on public transportation.
-With millions of residents using buses daily for work, school, and other activities, accidents involving New Jersey Transit buses, school buses, and private charter buses are, unfortunately, common occurrences on our busy roadways.
+With millions of residents using buses daily for work, school, and other activities, accidents involving New Jersey Transit buses, school buses, and private charter buses are unfortunately common on our busy roadways.
+Specifically, the FMCSA reported 807 bus accidents in New Jersey in 2024.

 -